Skip to main content

 Purpose

-Amazon FSx for NetApp ONTAP is a storage service that allows you to launch and run fully managed NetApp ONTAP file systems in the AWS Cloud.
+Amazon FSx ONTAP is a storage service that allows you to launch and run fully managed NetApp ONTAP file systems in the AWS Cloud.
 It provides the familiar features, performance, capabilities, and APIs of NetApp file systems with the agility, scalability, and simplicity of a fully managed AWS service.
 It empowers you to run the most demanding database workload, such as Oracle, in the AWS cloud with peace of mind.

 This documentation demonstrates the simplified deployment of Oracle databases in an Amazon FSx ONTAP file system using Ansible automation.
 The Oracle database is deployed in a standalone ReStart configuration with iSCSI protocol for data access and Oracle ASM for database storage disks management.
 It also provides information on Oracle database backup, restore, and clone using the NetApp SnapCenter UI tool for storage-efficient database operation in AWS Cloud.